+Roaring guitar distortion, fragile toy piano, giant-sized synths and baroque flourishes — every moment blooms with bright, vivid sounds and subtle details thanks Steve Bays, who produced and mixed the album during all-night sessions while much of the world was shut down.
 “Steve is an incredibly detail-oriented producer,” says Tyler.
-“We would work until four or five in the morning.
+“Sometimes we would work until four or five in the morning.
 Then sleep at his house and work the next day until late into the night.
 It was exhausting, but each song came to life in such an amazing way with so many layers.”

-“Honey Lungs” will be out on March 19, with more self-released singles to follow.
-Six albums into their career (with a seventh on the way), Said The Whale are now fully independent and refusing to bask in success.
-They’re swinging for the fences and holding nothing back in their relentless pursuit of pop-rock perfection.
+Dandelion will be out on October 22 through Tyler’s label, Everything Forever.
+Over a decade into their career, Said The Whale refuse to bask in success — they’re swinging for the fences and holding nothing back in their relentless pursuit of pop-rock perfection.

 Copyright © 2015.
 Auteur Research, All Rights Reserved